egovernments/egov-smartcity-suite/README.md

  sms.sender=

  ```
-Apparently you can override any default settings available in `/egov/egov-egi/src/main/resources/config/application-config.properties` by adding entry in `egov-erp-<username>.properties`.
+One can override any default settings available in `/egov/egov-egi/src/main/resources/config/application-config.properties` by adding entry in `egov-erp-<username>.properties`.
 3. Change directory back to `<CLONED_REPO_DIR>/egov`
 4. Run the following commands, this will cleans, compiles, tests, migrates database and generates ear artifact along with jars and wars appropriately